 1.1.
-The Development Plan - University of Vienna 2025
+The Development Plan - University of Vienna 2028

-The Development Plan is the university-wide strategic plan for the entire University which defines the focuses for the coming years.
-In addition, the Development Plan provides the basis for the performance agreement.
+The Development Plan is the strategic plan for the entire University which defines the emphasis for the coming years.
+In addition, the Development Plan provides the basis for the performance agreements.
 The performance agreements are concluded between the individual universities and the Federal Government (Federal Ministry of Education, Science and Research) within the framework of the law, for periods of three years.
 They form the basis for the work programme of the University and determine the available budget.

-In preparation for the upcoming performance agreement for the years 2019 to 2021 concluded with the Federal Ministry of Education, Science and Research, the University has compiled the Development Plan "University of Vienna 2025".
-Upon proposal of the Rectorate - following consent by the Senate - the University Board unanimously approved the Development Plan on 15 December 2017.
+In preparation for the upcoming performance agreement for the years 2022 to 2024 concluded with the Federal Ministry of Education, Science and Research, the University has compiled the Development Plan 'University of Vienna 2028', which further develops the strategic plan specified in the Development Plan that was concluded in December 2017.
+Upon the proposal of the Rectorate - following consent by the Senate - the University Board has to unanimously approve the Development Plan before it can enter into force.

-The central topics of the Development Plan "University of Vienna 2025"
+The central topics of the Development Plan of the University of Vienna:

-In research, the Development Plan defines a dynamically developing profile, lists the research strengths within and across faculties and emphasises basic research that is open to application.
-Expansion into new areas of research and interdisciplinarity are a particular opportunity to make the University an attractive location for the best academics and students.

-"Active studying", which enables mobility during the degree programme and after graduation ("horizontal and vertical mobility"), is an objective of the University in research and teaching.
-However, the University does not only want to ensure that its graduates have professional qualifications, it also wants to create curious young people with critical ability who continue to educate themselves.

-Investment in additional professorships and tenure track positions in disciplines with particular potential for innovation that aim at building bridges regarding subjects within or between faculties or continuing to build on the existing research strengths.
+- In research, the Development Plan defines a dynamically developing profile, lists the research strengths within and across faculties and emphasises basic research that is open to application.
+Expansion into new areas of research and interdisciplinarity are a particular opportunity to make the University an attractive location for the best academics and students. - The University does not only want to ensure that its graduates have professional qualifications, it also wants to create curious young people with critical ability who continue to educate themselves.
+Therefore, 'active studying', which enables mobility during studies and after graduation ('horizontal and vertical mobility') is an objective of the University in the areas of studying and teaching. - Orientation towards the future, potential for innovation, building bridges that link subjects within or across faculties or continuing to build on existing research strengths are the focus of subject dedications of professorships. - The Development Plan will pay specific attention to the cross-sectional subject of digitalisation.

-Planning is based on the new funding scheme for universities and the related increase in budget.

-With regard to its positioning and profile, the University of Vienna is not only looking for comparison with other universities in Austria, it also measures its achievements according to international standards.
-The developments in the European Research and Higher Education Area form the basis for the objectives set out in the Development Plan.
+With regard to its position and profile, the University of Vienna is not only looking for comparison with other universities in Austria, it also measures its achievements according to international standards.
+The developments in the European Research and Higher Education Area form the basis for the objectives specified in the Development Plan.

 The progress over the last 15 years shows impressively that the University has been able to undergo many positive developments in recent years, which is due to the autonomy that was granted by the 2002 Universities Act.
-The University has been able to significantly increase the number and impact of its published research findings, the third-party funds it has attracted and the research awards it has won, as well as the number of graduates.
+The University has been able to significantly increase the number and impact of its published research findings, the third-party funds it has acquired and the research awards it has won, as well as the number of graduates.
 Every year, around 10,000 students graduate from the University of Vienna.